The leaseholder’s right of first refusal in a freehold sale

 It is worth noting that RFR does not give you as one of the leaseholders the right to force your freeholder to sell the property.
 That’s where enfranchisement comes in.
 RFR only applies if the freeholder has expressed an intention to sell the property anyway.
 The offer can be withdrawn by your freeholder at any time and leaseholders are free to reject the offer if they see fit.

-If you and your fellow leaseholders decide that the offer is not worth accepting, the freeholder cannot then offer the property to another party at a lower price or on different terms within a year of the original notice – unless it is again offered to the tenants at the reduced price or new terms.
+If you and your fellow leaseholders decide that the offer is not worth accepting, the freeholder cannot then offer the property to another party at a lower price or on different terms within a year of the original notice – unless it is again offered to the leaseholders at the reduced price or new terms.

 RFR deadlines – why they’re so important